Keppra (Levetiracetam)

 Frequently Asked Questions

-Yes, it doesn’t matter if you take Keppra before or after food.
-You can take it with or without meals according to your preference.
+It does not matter if you take Keppra before or after food.

 Important Disclaimer